 Financial Crisis Forcing Americans to Examine Spending Habits

 If the housing bubble was the best of times -- Americans feeling rich with equity and flush with credit -- this may now be the worst of times.
-The real estate market has crashed, foreclosures are commonplace and credit card debt is catching up to the country.
+The real estate market has crashed, foreclosures are commonplace, and credit card debt is catching up with the country.

 We are being forced to examine how we spend money – especially money we don’t have.
 Consumer spending is down – the sharpest drop in almost 30 years.
 We may finally be exhausted from trying to keep up with the Joneses.
 In this KPBS and Envision San Diego special, reporter Joanne Faryon introduces us to people who couldn’t stop spending and experts who say we’re addicted to shopping.

 But first, meet the Reyes family.
 Hard working and down to earth.
 Drowning in credit card debt.